zchee/golang-wiki/Questions.md

 # Asking Questions

-Unlike many projects, the Go project does not currently use GitHub Issues for general discussion or asking questions (that said, [#23745](https://github.com/golang/go/issues/23745) has been accepted, pending implementation).
+Unlike many projects, the Go project does not use GitHub Issues for general discussion or asking questions (There is a proposal to allow questions, at [#23745](https://github.com/golang/go/issues/23745), which is currently being discussed).
 GitHub Issues are used for tracking bugs and [proposals](https://golang.org/s/proposal-process).

 For asking questions, see: